santec-corporation/Santec_USB_Control_Scripts/README.md

     TSLn = ftdi.FTD2xx_helper('00000000')
     ```

-7) Use Query() method for querying or reading from the TSL by passing in the instrument command,
+7) Use the Query() method for querying or reading from the TSL by passing in the instrument command,
     ```python
     TSL.Query('*IDN?')                 # Outputs: SANTEC TSL-(ModelNo.), Serial Number, Version Number
     ```